FAQ CISM

 Does Mayday Foundation only support German citizens?

 No. As part of a world-wide network, we endeavor to provide a trained CISM-Team comprised of different cultural and/or linguistic backgrounds.
+Our constitution specifically allows this.

 What happens to my personal data?